 In March/April 2019, Pelias will have her second solo exhibition at Jonathan Ferrara Gallery where she will show paintings and objects.
 Her site-specific installation, mama, commissioned by the McNay Art Museum in San Antonio, TX will (is set to open) open in Spring 2019.

-In my studio practice I embrace a process that is both intuitive and deliberate.
-My work moves from paintings on canvas and works on paper to site-specific installations, objects and video.
-My intention is to invite the viewer to experience a suspended moment and also to engage in their own consciousness.
-The human-size scale of my interactions with diverse media allows the viewer to immerse oneself in the work as opposed to simply being an observer.
+In her studio practice, Pelias embraces a process that is both intuitive and deliberate.
+Her work moves from paintings on canvas and works on paper to site-specific installations, objects and video.
+Her intention is to invite the viewer to experience a suspended moment and also to engage in their own consciousness.
+The human-size scale of her interactions with diverse media allows the viewer to immerse oneself in the work as opposed to simply being an observer.

-Greek rituals and icons, the rich Afro-Caribbean culture in New Orleans, the shifting landscape of both my immediate environment, Louisiana, and of my familial home, Greece, all equally inform my work.
+Greek rituals and icons, the rich Afro-Caribbean culture in New Orleans, the shifting landscape of both her immediate environment, Louisiana, and of her familial home, Greece, all equally inform her work.

-Relationships have always been at the center of what motivates me to make art.
-Formal relationships dealing with color, marks and space.
-The different kinds of tension that exist between objects and forms.
-Relationships between people, their narratives and their environments.
-The complexities and absurdities of relationships – between man and woman, between mother and daughter.
-Deep ancestral connections that are ever-present, that resonate even if they’re not always understood.
+Relationships have always been at the center of what motivates Pelias to make art.
+These often include formal relationships dealing with color, marks and space as well as the different kinds of tension that exist between objects and forms.
+Her work draws upon relationships between people, their narratives and their environments while also exploring the complexities and absurdities of these connections – between man and woman, between mother and daughter and between friends.
+Deep ancestral connections are ever-present in Pelias’ works, weaving their way through and in between her exploration of these relationships – resonating even if they’re not always understood.

-I want to reveal the poetic moments that exist within these relationships.
-I hope to create work that is full of emotion and visual pleasure.
+Pelias wants to reveal the poetic moments that exist within and between these relationships.
+She hopes to create work that is full of emotion and visual pleasure.